-OPT: Optional by configuration option (CO) or register option PWR: Power; CO: Configuration option ST: Schmitt Trigger input; CMOS: CMOS output;
+OPT: Optional by configuration option (CO) or register option

+CO: Configuration option

+ST: Schmitt Trigger input CMOS: CMOS output

-HXT: High frequency crystal oscillator LXT: Low frequency crystal oscillator
+HXT: High frequency crystal oscillator

 Where devices exist in more than one package type the table reflects the situation for the package with the largest number of pins.
 For this reason not all pins described in the table may exist on all package types.